AlexanderAberg/the-fancy-cinema-castle/README.md

 ### Technologies Used

 - HTML - For how the website with the pages is built and planned
-- CSS - For all the styling
+- CSS - For styling
-- JS - For the Questionnaire and to change between std's
+- JS - For edit and delete on form
+- Python - For backend
+- Django - As Python framework
+- Bootstrap - For styling
-- Images  -  pexels and PixelSquid
+- Images  - Freepik including their AI
 - Fonts - From Google Fonts
 - Icons - From Fontawesome
-- Wireframe - From Balsamiq + Pen & Paper
+- Wireframe - From Balsamiq
-- Flowchart - Pen & Paper
+- Flowchart - Lucid Charts
-- Favicons - Icon from Favicon.io
+- Favicons - Icon from Freepik and generated with Favicon.io
 - Mockup - Generated at amiresponsive
-- Rainbow colours inspired by LGTBQI+ community.
 - Google Devtools to check responsiveness and to check Lighthouse for Accessibility
 - GitHub for storing the project and deploying it
-- Gitpod and Codespaces for project development
+- Gitpod and Visual Studio Code for project development
-- Slack for communication with the team
-- Google Sheets for information

 ### Colours